-Kansas City winters can be especially dry, and often many of our patients at Kansas City Foot and Ankle have issues with dry, cracked skin on their feet this time of year.
-If left untreated can become significantly painful and cause a whole host of other issues, including wounds and infections.
-Often the dry weather combined with indoor heating and standing in place for extended periods of time all make for a perfect storm of pressure and dry skin.
-The result can be deeply cracked heels that are not only painful but can pose an infection risk for many patients.
+Kansas City winters can be especially dry!
+Many of our patients have issues with dry, cracked skin on their feet this time of year.
+If left untreated, it can become significantly painful.
+And cracked skin can cause a whole host of other issues, including wounds and infections.
+The dry weather along with indoor heating and standing in place for extended periods make for a perfect storm of pressure and dry skin.
+This can result in deeply cracked heels.
+The heels are are not only painful but can pose an infection risk for many patients.

 Staying on top of your foot care is the key to happy feet in the winter months.
 And avoiding dry winter skin!

 The first place to start is with good hydration.
 Appropriate hydration will stave off dehydration, and in turn, keep your skin from drying excessively.
 Be sure to drink plenty of water in the winter months.
 The lack of humidity in the air will dry out you and your skin.
 Also, take care to avoid hot showers and soaks as they can further irritate already dry skin.

 Try to avoid applying scented lotions and creams as these can be irritating to the skin.
 We recommend moisturizing your feet with a good quality unscented lotion.
 Aloe socks or “gel socks” are also a great addition to the routine.
 These socks help hold moisturizer on your feet and help prevent them from drying out.
 The socks are widely available at many retailers or online.

 Moisturize your feet with a podiatrist-recommended product such as Kera-42.
 Kera-42 contains 40% urea and is a fantastic option as it pulls moisture directly into the skin.
 Prescription-strength Kera-42 can be purchased right here at Kansas City Foot and Ankle; without an appointment.